School of Engineering

-Subject Areas: Fire and Fire Safety
+Subject Areas: Fire and Fire Safety Engineering

 Dr Khan is currently a Senior Lecturer in Engineering Mathematics in the school of Engineering.
-He teaches on a range of mathematics modules within the Fire degree programmes and contributes to other mathematics teaching within the School and College.
+He teaches on a range of mathematics modules within the Fire degree programmes and contributes to other mathematics teaching within the School and Faculty.

 Dr Khan gained his BSc (Hons), MSc and PhD from the University of Manchester Institute of Science and Technology.
 Dr Khan spent two years as an consultant engineer working on safety and risk problems in the nuclear energy industry.
 Subsequently, he moved abroad and after spending six years as an assistant professor of mathematics at Eitisalat University College in the U.A.E, Dr Khan returned to the UK and took up a position at UCLan.

 Dr Khan has recently published his first book titled “Engineering Mathematics with Applications to Fire Engineering”, CSC Press, Taylor & Francis Group, LLC, June 2018.
 He is currently working jointly on a second book project in the area of probabilistic risk assessment.

 Khan Khalid, Charters Jonathan, Graham Tony Lee, Nasriani Hamid Reza, Ndlovu Shephard and Mai Jianqiang (2018) A Case Study of the Effects of Posttraumatic Stress Disorder on Operational Fire Service Personnel Within the Lancashire Fire and Rescue Service.
 Safety and Health at Work, 9 (3). pp. 277-289.
 ISSN 2093-7911